Network-Centric Warfare and Wireless Communications

-(from published article on website www.MeshDynamics.com/documents/MD_MILITARY_MESH.pdf
+(article reprint on website www.MeshDynamics.com/documents/MD_MILITARY_MESH.pdf

 Overview: Modern warfare is increasingly network centric: Civilian society has moved from the industrial age focus on automation and scale to an information age economy based on computing and communications.
 Warfare is also moving towards an information age paradigm based on information sharing, situational awareness, and distributed points of intelligence, command and control.
 A widely-networked fighting force is better able to share information about tactical situations that may be geographically widespread, asymmetric, and rapidly changing.
 Commanders must be able to better assess situations across broad theaters, with extensive data, voice, and especially video feeds as strategic inputs.
 Thus, network-centric warfare improves effectiveness at both the tactical "point of the spear" and in the achievement of broader strategic goals.